 TIME-SAVING TIP FOR CUTTING VEGETABLES

-Prep the vegetables by washing them thoroughly, pat dry with a dish towel or paper towel afterward.
-Slice the vegetables equally thin for even cooking.
+- Prep the vegetables by washing them thoroughly, and pat dry with a dish towel or paper towel afterward.
+Slice the vegetables evenly thin for even cooking.

-This quick and straightforward recipe comes together in 30 minutes.
+This easy white sauce for pasta or rice is a quick and straightforward recipe that comes together in 30 minutes.
 Give it a try and let me know how you like it.

 While you are here, why not take a moment to follow "@worldlytreat" on our social media handles.
 If you don't have the time to make this recipe now, save it later using Pinterest.
 To pin, click on the red P icon on the image or click the social link below.
 Please share with your friends and save them the headache of scouting for what to make for dinner; they will thank you later.
 We'll talk soon, have a pleasant weekend loves.

-* This post may contain affiliate links, meaning that if you care to purchase any of the products with the links listed, I make a small commission.
+* This post may contain affiliate links, meaning that I make a small commission if you want to purchase any of the products with the links listed.
 It does not change the price in any way.
 Thanks for the continuous support.

 - 3 tablespoons grapeseed oil

 - 3 garlic cloves, minced